 Planetary Mixer

-These mixers can mix, chop, and blend and are perfect for processing large amounts daily.
+These mixers can mix, chop, and blend, making them perfect for processing large amounts on a daily basis.
 The mixing bowl remains fixed while the beater moves via an offset shaft, resulting in the name ‘planetary’ – as in planets rotating around the sun.
 These mixers can be used for smaller quantities by using a smaller bowl.
-While they are known for their versatility, precision is not a strong point.
+While they are known for their versatility, precision is not one of their strong points.
 They can also handle a variety of attachments, such as a vegetable slicer, a grater/shredder, and a meat chopper/grinder.

 Spiral

-This type of mixer is ideal for mixing large amounts of dough in a batch and features a fixed spiral beater around which the bowl rotates.
+This type of mixer is ideal for mixing large batches of dough and features a fixed spiral beater that rotates around the bowl.
 It can mix large volumes of dough, is generally more precise than the planetary mixer, and doesn’t require bowl changes for smaller batches.
-It also doesn’t have the capacity for the attachments which can be used with a planetary mixer.
+It also doesn’t have the capacity for attachments, which can be used with a planetary mixer.

 Vertical Cutter